Skip to Main Content

 Become an authorized user

-Having a parent or guardian add you as an authorized user on their credit card can be a great way to start building your own credit.
+Having a parent or guardian add you as an authorized user on their credit card can be a great way to start building your own credit if you have no history.
 As an authorized user, you’ll have the benefit of your own credit card and access to the primary cardholder’s credit limit.
 However, you won’t have any legal responsibility to pay off the debt on the credit card.
 In fact, you don’t actually have to use the card at all to reap the benefits of activity on the account towards your credit score.

-If you are looking into this option, make sure the credit issuer reports authorized users to credit bureaus as this is not always the case.
+If you’re looking into this option, make sure the credit issuer reports authorized users to credit bureaus as this isn’t always the case.
 If authorized users aren’t reported, you won’t see any effect on your credit report.

-When you open an account with a cosigner, you are the primary cardholder.
+When you open an account with a co-signer, you are the primary cardholder.
 You’re responsible for handling all charges on the credit card and bills will be sent to you in your name.
 However, in the event that you miss payments, your co-signer is liable for paying off the debt on the account.
-For this reason, it may be difficult to find a cosigner as there are some risks involved for anyone who agrees to do so.
+For this reason, it may be difficult to find someone willing to take on the risks involved with being a co-signer.

 Don’t apply for too many cards at once